 What We've Always Done

 ARCSP aims to develop one of the best suicide prevention set of resources in the state.
 We already have the largest collection of books on the topic.
 We wish to expand this to include a wide array of videos, articles and other training materials.
-Starting in January of 2018, a monthly newsletter will be published highlighting one of our more recent additions.
+Starting in 2020, a quarterly newsletter will be published highlighting one of our more recent additions.

 The Last Wednesday Support Group